xalaida/laravel-tree/README.md

 It leverages the [materialized path](#materialized-path) pattern to represent the hierarchy of your data.
 It can be used for a wide range of use cases such as managing categories, nested comments, and more.

-## 🍬 Features

-- Getting all descendants of the node using a single query
-- Move subtree using a single query
-- The `path` attribute is automatically handled behind the scenes

 ## 🔌 Installation

 Install the package via Composer: